link1905/system-design-101/content/system-administration/system-protection/data-security.md

 Cryptographic operations can be resource-intensive, so a centralized store handling all requests may become a bottleneck and a {{< term spof >}}.

+##### Envelop Encryption

+When encrypting large amounts of data, using a single secret key managed by a central keystore can create a performance bottleneck.
+Transferring huge volumes of data back and forth to the keystore for encryption and decryption consumes significant network bandwidth.

+A common and more efficient solution to this problem is **Envelope Encryption**.
+This strategy involves using a local, temporary key to encrypt the data itself, while the central keystore holds a **master key** only to protect this temporary key.

+Here is how the encryption process works:

+1. The service requests a new **data key** from the central keystore.
+2. The keystore generates a random data key.
+It then encrypts this new data key using the **master key**.
+3. The keystore returns two items to the service: the plaintext **data key** and the **encrypted data key**.

+    ```d2
+    shape: sequence_diagram
+    s: Service
+    k: Keystore
+    k {
+      m: Private master key {
+        class: pri-key
+      }
+    }
+    s -> k: 1.
+Requests a data key
+    k -> k: 2.
+Generates and encrypts a random data key
+    k -> s: 3.
+Responds keys
+    s {
+      data: "dataKey = 85136c79cbf9fe"
+      enc-data: "encryptedDataKey = bfc4aa58713836"
+    }
+    ```

+4. The service now uses the plaintext **data key** to encrypt the large block of data locally.
+This is fast and avoids sending the large dataset over the network.
+The service then stores the resulting encrypted data alongside the **encrypted data key**.
+The plaintext data key is discarded.

+    ```yaml
+    data:
+      encryptedData: a8f5f167f44f4964e6c998dee827110c
+      encryptedDataKey: bfc4aa58713836
+    ```

+To decrypt the data later:

+1. The service retrieves the encrypted object and sends *only* the small **encrypted data key** to the keystore, requesting decryption.
+2. The keystore uses its master key to decrypt the encrypted data key, recovering the original plaintext data key.
+3. The service uses the recovered plaintext data key to decrypt the large block of encrypted data locally.

+    ```d2
+    shape: sequence_diagram
+    s: Service
+    k: Keystore
+    s -> k: 1.
+Decrypts encryptedDataKey = bfc4aa58713836
+    k -> s: 2.
+Responds dataKey = 85136c79cbf9fe
+    s -> s: 3.
+Decrypts encryptedData
+    ```

+This method provides the best of both worlds: the high security of a centralized keystore protecting the master key, combined with the high performance of local encryption.

+For further optimization, it's possible for a client to cache and reuse the same data key to encrypt multiple blocks of data, reducing the number of requests to the keystore.
+However, it's important to note that reusing the same key across different datasets can be a security concern.

 #### Key Distribution

 For certain cases,